-As a business owner or leader, you are responsible for facilitating teamwork and fostering a positive workplace environment.
-Many employers choose to use corporate retreats and events to help accomplish these goals.
-But what's the best way to organize these events and team-building games?
+As a business owner or leader, you are responsible for fostering a positive workplace environment and encouraging everyone to work together as a team.
+Many employers use corporate retreats and events to help accomplish these goals.
+But what's the best way to organize these events and team-building exercises?

-Should you organize large group activities that accommodate all of your employees at once?
-Or should you divide your workforce into smaller groups and plan separate events?
+Should you organize large group activities that accommodate all your employees at once?
+Or should you divide your workforce into smaller groups and plan separate team-bonding events?

 You may decide to keep it simple and form groups based on existing departments within your organization.
 But hand-picking people from different departments and grouping them together allows people who might not usually interact to get to know each other.
 Such an activity encourages the cross-pollination of ideas.